The weather in Bangladesh

 The funny thing about this place is, it is actually a part of St. Martin’s, but gets separated during tides.
 You can go there using a motorbike or a tourist boat.
 Many enthusiastic tourists go there on foot.
 The place is very popular among tourists for scuba diving or snorkeling in the Bay of Bengal.

 Living and dead corals are scattered all over the Island.
 If you hire a local tourist guide, he will show you a small bush, which is the only green part of the place adding to the beauty of the Island.
 No one lives here in Chera Dwip.
 So, it is advisable to tell your tourist guide to take you there in the early morning so that you can come back by afternoon.

 This place is one of the principal attractions of St. Martins.
 Dears and monkeys of different species can be found in their small mangrove habitats.
 Flocks of migrating birds come to this place in the winter season in search of food and shelter, enhancing the beauty of the place.
 You’ll find many local restaurants catering delicious foods for tourists.
-A local tour guide can help you manage all the things required for your convenient stay here.
+A local English-speaking tour guide in Bangladesh can help you manage all the things required for your convenient stay here.

 St. Martin’s Island is one of the best places to spend your holidays.
 The experience of being here will remain with you forever.
 For first-timers, the Island casts such a spell that you cannot but return to this sandy paradise.
 It is a true symbol of peace and serenity that will eliminate the miseries and horrors of your past and will provide you with the much-needed energy to recharge yourself.

 Read our previous article Souvenirs from Switzerland and Norway

 Read our next article Metropolitan Life Tower-Landmark Skyscraper In New York City